iworld1991/FriendsPandemicEmpirics/README.md

 - [Table A.2](./analysis/python/Compare.ipynb)

 ### Special note
--  Figure 1 is based on a large-sized proprietary micro dataset we obtained from Facteus.
-It is not included in this replication package.
+-  The package contains all raw data and code that replicates all tables and figures in the publication, except for the microdata used to produce Figure 1.
+Being a large proprietary dataset containing daily MCC-code transactions by zip code we obtained from SafeGraph, it is not included in this repo due to our data-sharing agreement with the provider.